Fire Make Thunder

-Fire Make Thunder is the fourth studio album by American progressive rock band OSI, released by Metal Blade Records on March 27, 2012 in Europe and North America.
+Fire Make Thunder is the fourth and final studio album by American progressive rock band OSI, released by Metal Blade Records on March 27, 2012 in Europe and North America.

 As with the previous albums, both Jim Matheos and Kevin Moore wrote and recorded alone and sent song ideas back and forth for further elaboration.
 The album was written and recorded throughout most of 2011.
-Returning as the band's session drummer was Gavin Harrison, formerly of Porcupine Tree, this time co-writing one of the tracks with the band.
+Returning as the band's session drummer was Gavin Harrison, at the time formerly of Porcupine Tree, this time co-writing one of the tracks with the band.
 All other instruments and programming were performed by both Matheos and Moore, while vocals and lyrics were handled exclusively by Moore.

 Critical reception for Fire Make Thunder was generally positive while the album sold 1,900 copies in the United States in its first week of release and peaked at position No. 18 on the Top New Artist Albums chart.